 We often sleep in vehicle, so we bought a large Ford Club Wagon van and outfitted it both for tent camping and sleeping.
 Never the less, a car like Subaru can travel in places that a standard van or car cannot go.

 The best cars to camping in are the cars that we own and drive.
 Whether you drive a 2 door coupe or an old mini van, you can equip your vehicle for an enjoyable camping trip.
-Let’s get down to business if you are really looking for a car to camp in.
-Here is a list of common cars that make outstanding car camping vehicles.
-If you own either an American, European, or Korean vehicle, you can easily substitute it for one of the vehicles listed below.
-Subaru’s are my number one pick because they are all wheel drive, fuel efficient, have lots of storage room, and extremely reliable.
-I have owned my used Subaru Legacy Outback Wagon for 8 years and will not retire it anytime soon.
+Let's get down to business.
+Subaru's are my number 1 camping vehicle pick because they are all wheel drive, fuel efficient, have lots of storage room, and extremely reliable.
+I drive a 1999 Subaru Outback with close to 200,000 miles and it's running great.

 Mini vans give you the best of everything.
 They are super comfortable.
 You can remove a row of seats and have incredible cargo room.
 A roof top rack system with a cargo box mounted on the rails will help you evenly distribute the weight and keep your gear organized.
 Two people can easily sleep on the inside by removing the rear seats and replacing them a simple raised platform bed.
 Gear can fit under the platform bed.
 Toyota Sienna Van You can easily remove the rear seats and still have room for up to 5 people including gear.
 Most mini vans have a roof rack for extra storage.
 Honda Odyssey Van The Honda Odyssey is not much different in terms of functionality for traveling.
 Both the Sienna and Odyssey are perfect for family camping trips.